fishnal/aws-notes/database-fundamentals/0 - rds.md

 Primary instance can go down if:
 - Patching maintenance
 - If primary instance has a host failure
-- If primary instance's AZ fails
+- If primary instance's AZ fails (hence why using RDS with multi-AZ is useful)
 - If primary instance was rebooted with failover
 - If primary instance class is modified